François Hartog: Biography

 Hartog was born in 1946.
 He studied at the École normale supérieure in Paris and was part of a group of Hellenist scholars who studied under Jean-Pierre Vernant.
 Later, Hartog became an assistant to the German historian Reinhart Koselleck.
 The two collaborated on several works, which included a project that described how the problems of modern time schema are not limited to an imperialist past or present.
 Hartog would later challenge what he perceived as Koselleck's Eurocentric reflection of the present and the past.

 Hartog's works can be classified into two: his early works that focused on the intellectual history of ancient Greece; and, his recent publications, which emphasized the subject of temporality.

-Hartog is currently the director of the École des hautes études en sciences sociales (EHESS) for ancient and modern historiography.
+Hartog is currently a director of research at the École des hautes études en sciences sociales (EHESS) for ancient and modern historiography.
 He is also one of the 60 historians who founded the Association des Historiens in 1997.
-Hartog is a member of the Center Louis Gernet de recherches comparées sur les sociétés anciennes.
+Hartog is a member of the Centre Louis Gernet de recherches comparées sur les sociétés anciennes.